E. Coli Outbreak Linked to McDonald’s Quarter Pounders: 90 Cases Now Reported

 The CDC’s latest update brings the total number of known E. coli cases linked to McDonald’s Quarter Pounders to 90, with 27 hospitalizations and one death.

-Most of the E. coli cases have been reported in Colorado and Montana, which have 29 and 17 cases, respectively, followed by Nebraska with 12 cases, per the CDC.
-Infections have also been reported in Iowa, Kansas, Michigan, Missouri, New Mexico, Oregon, Utah, Washington, Wisconsin, and Wyoming, for a total of 13 states.
+Most of the E. coli cases have been reported in Colorado and Montana, which have 29 and 17 cases, respectively, followed by Nebraska with 12 cases, according to the CDC.
+Infections also have been reported in Iowa, Kansas, Michigan, Missouri, New Mexico, Oregon, Utah, Washington, Wisconsin, and Wyoming.

-Symptoms of E. coli infections typically include severe stomach cramps, diarrhea (often bloody), and vomiting, usually beginning 3–4 days after exposure.
+Symptoms of E. coli infections typically include severe stomach cramps, diarrhea (often bloody), and vomiting, usually beginning three to four days after exposure.
 Most people recover within a week, but severe cases can result in hemolytic uremic syndrome, a potentially life-threatening condition that can cause kidney failure.

-The CDC advised people who consumed a McDonald’s Quarter Pounder and are experiencing symptoms such as bloody diarrhea, fever over 102 degrees F, or dehydration to seek immediate medical attention.
+The CDC advised people who consumed a McDonald’s Quarter Pounder and are experiencing symptoms such as bloody diarrhea, fever of more than 102 degrees F, or dehydration to seek medical attention immediately.

-The U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) carried out an investigation into the source of the outbreak, which did not point to beef patties as the source, with fresh, slivered onions the likely culprit, per the FDA.
+The U.S. Department of Agriculture’s Food Safety and Inspection Service carried out an investigation into the source of the outbreak, which did not point to beef patties as the source but rather revealed fresh, slivered onions as the likely culprit, according to the FDA.

-Taylor Farms, the supplier of the slivered onions for the affected McDonald’s locations, launched a voluntary recall of the product, which was also sold to other food service customers.
+Taylor Farms, the supplier of the slivered onions for the affected McDonald’s locations, voluntarily recalled the product, which was also sold to other food service customers.

-The FDA said it is working with Taylor Farms and their direct customers to determine if additional downstream customer recalls are necessary, adding that it is unlikely that the recalled onions were sold to grocery stores or directly to consumers.
+The FDA said it is working with Taylor Farms and its direct customers to determine whether additional downstream customer recalls are necessary, adding that it is unlikely that the recalled onions were sold to grocery stores or directly to consumers.

-The FDA added that, in addition to investigating a Taylor Farms processing center in Colorado, it has also launched an investigation into an “onion grower of interest” in Washington state in its search for the source of the outbreak.
+The FDA added that, in addition to investigating a Taylor Farms processing center in Colorado, it has begun an investigation into an “onion grower of interest” in Washington state in its search for the source of the outbreak.

 McDonald’s has stopped using onions from Taylor Farms in its products, and the company’s CEO has apologized.

-“We are certainly very sorry if someone got sick at our restaurant for eating an onion that we used on our QPC,” or quarter-pounder with cheese sandwich, CEO Chris Kempczinski said on an Oct.
+“We are certainly very sorry if someone got sick at our restaurant for eating an onion that we used on our [Quarter Pounder with cheese],” CEO Chris Kempczinski said on an Oct.
 29 earnings call.

 “On behalf of the entire system, we are sorry for what our customers have experienced.
 We offer our sincere and deepest sympathies, and we are committed to making this right.”